Nortcele7/CBT-Quiz-App/README.md

    - **Upload Questions**: Bulk upload questions from a JSON file
 - Quiz interface for users
 - Result calculation with positive and negative marking
+   - Each question is scored as follows:
+      - **Correct**: Full marks for the question
+      - **Incorrect**: Negative marks (if set for the question)
+      - **Unanswered**: 0 points
+   - The result page displays:
+      - Total points obtained and total possible points
+      - Per-question breakdown: marks, obtained points, and status (Correct/Incorrect/Unanswered)
 - Logout functionality
 - EJS templating and TailwindCSS for UI